HaxeFoundation/HaxeManual/content/12-target-details.md

           return;
 ```

-Later, the haxeOnFrame callback is trigger, but not "below" `__hxcpp_main`
+Later, the `haxeOnFrame` callback is triggered, but not "below" `__hxcpp_main`

 ```
  9800  -- haxeOnFrame ---
      // Top of stack will be below bottom of stack.
 ```

 Solutions:

   - Make sure you get in at top of main
-    + may scan too much?
+    - may scan too much?
-  - Ratchet up top-of-stack in callbacks, inForce = false
+  - Ratchet up top-of-stack in callbacks, `inForce = false`
-    + gc_set_top_of_stack(void * inTopOfStack,bool inForce);
+    - `gc_set_top_of_stack(void * inTopOfStack,bool inForce);`
-  - Detach main thread after hxcpp_main and reattach each callback
+  - Detach main thread after `hxcpp_main` and reattach each callback
-    + android solution because render callbacks happen on different threads
+    - Android solution because render callbacks happen on different threads
-    + gc_set_top_of_stack(&base,true); // attach
-    + gc_set_top_of_stack(0,true); // detach
+    - `gc_set_top_of_stack(&base,true);` - attach
+    - `gc_set_top_of_stack(0,true);` - detach

 ##### Debugging.

-  - in debug mode, hxcpp will check for calls from unattached threads
+  - In debug mode, `hxcpp` will check for calls from unattached threads.
-  - hxcpp can log conservative ranges.
-With a native debugger you can check the address of
-     your local variables and ensure they are included.
+  - `hxcpp` can log conservative ranges.
+With a native debugger you can check the address of your local variables and ensure they are included.
-  - hxcpp will scan native objects on the stack, but will not follow non-haxe pointers to other objects, so additional GC roots may be required.
+  - `hxcpp` will scan native objects on the stack, but will not follow non-Haxe pointers to other objects, so additional GC roots may be required.